Informatievlaanderen/OSLO-EA-to-RDF/README.md

     cd target
     java -jar <jarfile> --help

+The build process is dockerized in two stages, to enable offline builds.
+In the makefile the target build will create a first base image.
+This will download all dependencies.
+From that moment on, the target exec can be used to create offline builds.
+In this way the development process can be speeded up.
+The target format enables the formatting of the source code.

 Typical usage (for more options/commands, use `--help`):

     # Converts a diagram in an EA project to a RDF ontology (in the Turtle format).